Johnson says he’ll tell Trump: Hands off UK health service

 The U.K. says the border can be kept free of customs posts and other obstacles through a mix of as-yet unproven technology and an all-Ireland zone for animals and agricultural products.

-“What we are working for is a solution that enables the U.K. and the EU to respect the principles of the (EU) single market … to allow an open border in Northern Ireland; to respect the achievements of the Northern Irish peace process; but also to allow the whole of the U.K. to come out of the EU,” Johnson said.
-“And there is a way to do that.
-I think colleagues around the table in Brussels can see how we might do that.
-All it will take is a political will to get there.”
+“I think colleagues around the table in Brussels can see how we might do that,” Johnson said.
+“All it will take is a political will to get there.”

 Johnson is also facing claims that during his tenure as mayor of London between 2008 and 2016, he gave public money and places on overseas U.K. trade trips to a close friend running a startup business.

-He refused to comment to reporters when asked repeatedly about the allegations, first reported in the Sunday Times newspaper.
+He denied wrongdoing, saying Monday that “everything was done with complete propriety.
+Completely in the normal way.”

 The British government is also bracing for a Supreme Court ruling on whether Johnson broke the law when he suspended Parliament for five weeks ahead of the Oct.
 31 Brexit deadline.